nus-cs2103/website-base/admin/project-deliverables.md

 * **Special circumstances:**
   * If a significant feature was not merged on time: inform the tutor and get permission to show the unmerged feature using your own version of the code.
 Obviously, unmerged features earn much less marks than a merged equivalent but something is better than nothing.
   * If you have no user visible features to show, you can still contribute to the demo by giving an overview of the product (at the start) and/or giving a wrap of of the product (at the end).
   * If you are unable to come to the demo due to a valid reason, you can ask a team member to demo your feature.
-Remember to submit the evidence of your excuse %%e.g., MC%% to prof. The demo is part of module assessment and ==absence without a valid reason== will cause you to lose marks.
+Remember to submit the evidence of your excuse %%e.g., MC%% to prof. The demo is part of module grading and ==absence without a valid reason== will cause you to lose marks.

 </span>